 Is UCAT Stressing You Out?
 Here's How to Use Stress to Your Advantage

-You may have heard that stress negatively impacts on performance, particularly in an intellectually challenging test such as UCAT.
+You may have heard that stress negatively impacts performance, particularly in a high-stakes, intellectually challenging exam like the UCAT.

-You may have been told that if you are too stressed in the lead up to an important exam such as UCAT, you won’t do well.
+You may have been told that if you are too stressed in the lead-up to an important exam such as the UCAT, you won't do well.

 You may have been advised to look for ways to relieve your UCAT-related stress.